 Trite though observations like this may by now be — and pessimistic as some truly are — it still jars to juxtapose human progress with human perils.
 We can build rocketships for passenger service to Mars, yet we plunder what remains of our plant, air, water, and other scarce bounty back home on Earth.
 As private sector tech approaches escape velocity, some of our vital public needs seem to be left in the dust.

 We can break this phenomenon down.

-This series argues that the best approach to solving today’s big issues will be to couple individuals’ self-interest with the global public good; and it will propose a way to do this.
+This series argues that one approach to solving today’s big issues will be to couple individuals’ self-interest with the global public good; and it will propose a way to do this.
 The series comes in three Parts.

 2. This second paper presents Part II, introducing a framework to describe what yields collective will and ability to achieve desired outcomes in a given human system; and it uses this framework to identify a class of solutions promising to provide greater focus in solving public problems.
-In Part II, we’ll see that focus can be improved by reorienting incentives, capabilities, and power relationships among society’s key actors.
-And we’ll see that coupling individual incentives more tightly with the global public good would be the single most effective and principled way to bring greater focus to addressing global issues.
-We’ll see further that creating individual incentives that align with the global good could also reduce firms’ problematic and growing power over government as well, addressing both issues in a single stroke.
+In Part II, we’ll see that focus can in general be improved by reorienting incentives, capabilities, and power relationships among society’s key actors.
+And we’ll argue that coupling individuals’ incentives more tightly with the global public good would be the single most effective and principled way to bring greater focus to addressing global issues.
+We’ll argue further that creating individual incentives that align with the global good could also reduce firms’ problematic and growing power over government as well, addressing both issues in a single stroke.

 Part II: Framing the Solution Space